NixOS/hydra/notes/eval-in-build.md

 write to the filesystem.
 A socket is the better choice if a build might open the stream more than once.

+Verified against stock Nix: a derivation built with

+    --option extra-sandbox-paths "/hydra-stream=$somewhere/stream"

+can `echo ... > /hydra-stream` and a reader outside the sandbox receives the lines. `extra-sandbox-paths` is accepted from a trusted user on the command line, unlike `system-features`, which the daemon reads only for itself.

 Queue runner: persists each stream the way it already persists the log, keyed by name.
 It does not parse them and gains no eval vocabulary; it also inherits whatever logs already do about retention, compression and